 Frankly, I have never seen a group of women rally together so completely to support someone… which was especially surprising since none of us had ever met in person.
 10 years later, we still rally just as hard when we need to.
 It’s not surprising anymore… but no less heartwarming.

 When the November 08’s were five years old, my online mommy group rallied together to attend a funeral and be there for one of our moms through a horribly tragic event.
-We’ve run marathons together, sent Mother’s Day cards and gotten kicked off of airplanes.
-We’ve planned weddings that never happened, chipped in to buy a set of tires or new furniture, taken lots of group selfies and have felt as though our children grew up together… even though they technically didn’t.
+We’ve run marathons together, sent Mother’s Day cards, and gotten kicked off of airplanes.
+We’ve planned weddings that never happened, chipped in to buy a set of tires or new furniture, taken lots of group selfies, and felt as though our children grew up together, even though they technically didn’t.